galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/galaxy_tutorial.md

 ## Import data

 The data used are a downsampled version of data from Rudney, et al. *Microbiome* [doi:10.1186/s40168-015-0136-z](https://dx.doi.org/10.1186/s40168-015-0136-z), using 3 pairs and 1000 peptides (and, as such, these results are not representative of the full dataset).
-For more detail about the data, see the *MCP* manuscript associated with this tutorial.
+For more details about the data, see the *MCP* manuscript associated with this tutorial.

 ## Analysis 1: Most Abundant Taxa